aircarto/Nebulo/README.md

 For example:

 10101110 (binary) = 0xAE (hexbyte) =174 (decimal)
-The station as a SDS011, a BME280, a MH-Z19, a SGP40, the forecast are activated, the WiFi is not activated.
+The station as a SDS011, a BME280, activated LEDs for value, activated LEDs for connection state, RGPD (european privacy law) is checked, the WiFi is not activated.

 The LoRaWAN server has to get the forecast data and transmit by downlink.
 Because the WiFi is not activated the uplink sensor data has to be sent to the databases.

 If wifi is activated it is useless to decode the uplinks and transmit some downlinks because everything is already done though API calls and POST requests.

-The last byte is a selector which tells the LoRaWAN server which kind of downlink values it should transmit (AQ index, NO2, O3, PM10, PM2.5 from the AtmoSud API).
-5 downlinks will be sent each day.

 ## WiFi payload